sourceincite/sourceincite.github.io/_posts/2017-04-27-from-serialized-to-shell-auditing-google-web-toolkit.md

 #### <a id="5"></a>Multiple parameters: Long, ArrayList (with multiple elements)

-So, what if we send multiple elements in our ArrayList and throw in a Long for good measure?
+<p class="cn" markdown="1">So, what if we send multiple elements in our ArrayList and throw in a Long for good measure?</p>

 {% highlight text hl_lines="9" %}
 POST /helloworld/greet HTTP/1.1